-The original article was published on https://livingat300main.ca/developing-your-timeless-style/
+The original article was written for and published on Living300Main

 Every time I hear the word “timeless” in relation to fashion or home décor, I feel so much hope.
 This piece of furniture or a pair of shoes will last, will indeed be timeless.